Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates 128 active transport stops operating within Traralgon, consisting of a mix of train and bus services.
-These stops are served by 40 individual routes, collectively facilitating 2,048 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located approximately 225 meters from the nearest transport stop.
+Transport analysis in Traralgon indicates 128 active public transport stops operating within the area.
+These comprise a mix of train services and are supported by 40 individual routes that facilitate a total of 2,048 weekly passenger trips.
+The accessibility of transport is rated as good, with residents typically situated approximately 225 meters from their nearest transport stop.
+Predominantly residential, most Traralgon residents commute outward.
+Cars remain the primary mode of transportation, used by 95% of residents.
+On average, there are 1.4 vehicles per dwelling.

-Service frequency averages 292 trips per day across all routes, equating to roughly 16 weekly trips per individual stop.
+According to the 2021 Census, a relatively low 13.0% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 292 trips daily across all routes, equating to roughly 16 weekly trips per individual stop.
+The accompanying map details the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport